Skip to main content

 A few of the topics you will learn during your Level 3 studies include:

-• Client case management at SOC
+• Client case management at Sevanti Wellness

 • The flow of an initial and follow-up counseling session